yusuke-takase/grasp2alm/README.md

 - `lmax` (int): The desired `lmax` parameters for the analysis.
 - `mmax` (int): The desired `mmax` parameters for the analysis.
 - `outOftheta_val` (float): Value to assign to pixels outside the valid `theta` range.
+- `interp_method` (str): Interpolation method to use.
+Default is 'linear'.
+Supported are 'linear', 'nearest', 'slinear', 'cubic', 'quintic' and 'pchip'.
 - `copol_axis` (str, optional): Axis of the co-polarization component.
 Defaults to 'x'.
 - `iter` (int, scalar, optional): Number of iterations (default: 3).
 - `pol` (bool, optional): If True, assumes input maps are TQU.
 Output will be TEB alm's.